-Manuscript preparation guidelines for journal authors - Engineering
+Manuscript preparation guidelines for journal authors

 Our engineering journal titles report the latest research and current practice for the benefit of the international civil engineering profession and related disciplines.
 We also cover historical research and lessons learned from past events.
-Each paper is independently assessed and peer-reviewed.
+Each Paper is independently assessed and peer reviewed.

 All of our engineering titles broadly follow the guidelines below.
-More specific instruction may be found on the journal homepage of the title that you are submitting to.

 Types of content

-- Paper (including research, case study or project papers).
 A Research article is an original presentation of findings from an investigation.
-A case study looks at the effects of the implementation of, for example, a system and analyses it, in context of the situation.
+A case study looks at the effects of the implementation of, for example, a system and analyses it, in context of the situation.- State-of-the-art review

-- State-of-the-art review.
 A state-of-the-art review is an up-to-date summary of knowledge on a particular subject or issue and represents an overview of recent developments.

 Length (excluding abstract and reference list)

 If your article exceeds these restrictions, you can upload the additional information as supplementary data.
-Please note, that this is only published online and not in the print version of the journal.
-You can find out more information by reading our supplementary information policy.

 Format and elements of submitted texts

-Please prepare your main text document in Microsoft Word, text should be double-line spaced, line numbered and pages should be numbered.
+Please prepare your main text document in Microsoft Word, text should be double line spaced, line numbered and pages should be numbered.
 We have a template available should you need it.

 Please note that the style that you submit your paper in (e.g. any additional italics or bold fonts, bullet points, etc.) may be changed on publication to accommodate our house style.